118 Quotes

 SSPX leaders at Écône (Society of Saint Pius X) July 6, 1988 SSPX reply to Cardinal Gantin Source ↗

-Context: SSPX response after the declaration of excommunication; often cited regarding the Society's view of post-conciliar ecclesial structures.
+Context: SSPX response after the declaration of excommunication.
+Relevant because it expresses the Society's rejection of the post-conciliar ecclesial system it calls the 'Conciliar Church.'

 Church / Vatican